Aiden-Chubet/UserTermProcess/README.md

 # UserTermProcess
-Terminate user and setting Out of Office reply
+Terminate user by disabling account, removing memberships and other fields, and moving user to a different OU.
+Then, we connect to exchange online to set an out of office automatic reply.